 Once you have become a beneficiary, one of our regional welfare officers will visit you at home.
-They will discuss your needs, give you advice and may suggest a visit to one of our centres in Brighton, Llandudno or Sheffield.
+They will discuss your needs, give you advice and may suggest a visit to one of our centres in Brighton or Llandudno.

 They may also recommend training in mobility, independent living skills, using low vision equipment and IT, either at one of our centres or in your home.

-To qualify for support from Blind Veterans UK, people need to meet two criteria:
+To qualify for support from Blind Veterans UK, you need to meet two criteria:

 1) Military service

-- served during WW2 in the Merchant Navy, or in Polish/Indian forces under British command.
+- Served during WWII in the Merchant Navy, or in Polish/Indian forces under British command.

 2) Sight loss criteria

-To meet our ophthalmic criteria an applicant needs to present with visual acuities in both eyes which are equal to (or worse than) 6/60 or counting fingers.
+To meet our ophthalmic criteria, you need to present with visual acuities in both eyes which are equal to (or worse than) 6/60 or counting fingers.